Creating more possibilities for girls.

 Indigenous girls must provide evidence of a place offered to them by Perth College when applying to Madalah.
 Enrolment forms should be completed as a first step.

 For more information, please contact the School’s Indigenous Liaison Officer, Maria Dzubiel, on 9471 2375 or firstname.lastname@example.org Enrolments Director, Judy Parker, on 9471 2104 or email@example.com.

 Music Scholarships, Year 7.

 Music Scholarships are awarded to current or new students entering Year 7 who have outstanding musical ability and are advanced instrumentalists on their musical instrument of choice.
 Academic ability is also considered.
-Applicants for this scholarship are required to sit the scholarship test in early May and attend an audition.
+Applicants for this scholarship are required to sit the scholarship test in early May and attend an audition on Tuesday 4 June and Wednesday 5 June.
+Candidates will be notified directly if they are required to attend an audition.
 Music Scholarships provide part remission of school tuition fees and free instrumental tuition.
 The percentage of fee remission is at the discretion of the Principal.